dennisgakuha1/data_analysis_sales_1/README.md

 KPI Requirements
 The following key performance indicators (KPIs) are calculated to assess business performance:

--Total Revenue
+- Total Revenue
--Average Order Value
+- Average Order Value
--Total Pizzas Sold
+- Total Pizzas Sold
--Total Orders
+- Total Orders
--Average Pizzas per Order
+- Average Pizzas per Order

 Charts & Visualizations Requirements
 To better understand trends and patterns in the data, the following visualizations are created: